Loading...

 Brute Force Protection

-Some services must be exposed to the internet so that you can connect to your server.
-In such cases, you still need to protect these access points.
-A common type of attack called "Brute Force Attack" occurs when an attacker attempts to log in to your server by guessing the username and password.
-The attacker typically has methods and computers that are capable of trying guesses very quickly and, given enough time, can accurately determine a working username and password.
+Certain services need to be available over the Internet to connect to your server.
+You still need to secure these access points in these situations.
+A "Brute Force Attack" is a popular kind of attack in which the attacker tries to access your server by guessing the login and password.
+The attacker typically has techniques and computers that can make fast guesses and, with enough time, correctly identify a functional username and password.

 cPHulk